Southsea butcher is a cut above the rest as it picks up national award for ‘artistry’

-One of 12 artisan butchers from across the UK to be crowned top of their class, Buckwells won the award for ‘Best Q Guild Butchers Shop Promotional Meat Display’ in the Smithfield Star Awards announced at Butchers’ Hall in London last week.
+One of 12 artisan butchers from across the UK to be crowned top of their class, Buckwells won the award for ‘Best Q Guild Butchers Shop Promotional Meat Display’ in the Smithfield Star Awards announced at Butchers’ Hall in London.

 The display was described as ‘creative, colourful and eye-catching yet retaining the all-important traditional feel’.